-- (1) Effective July 1, 2002, Mr. Bruchs assumed the position of President and Chief Executive Officer of the Corporation with a gross monthly remuneration of \$6,000, including \$2,500 paid by Newdico (Proprietary) Limited ("Newdico").
-Currently, Newdico is beneficially held as to 81% by the Corporation and 19% by Trans Hex Group Limited ("Trans Hex Group").
+- (1) Fiscal year ended December 31, 2005.
+Transitional year of a year end change from March 31 to December 31. - (2) Fiscal year ended March 31, 2005 - Officer of the Corporation with a gross monthly remuneration of \$6,000, including \$2,500 paid by Newdico (Proprietary) Limited ("Newdico").
+Currently, Newdico is beneficially held as to 90% by the Corporation and 10% by Trans Hex Group Limited ("Trans Hex Group").
 In October 2003, Mr. Bruchs' monthly remuneration was fixed at \$7,500 per month, including \$3,000 paid by Newdico as of January 1, 2004.
-Effective January 1, 2005, Mr. Bruchs' salary was fixed by the board of directors at \$9,167 per month of which \$3,000 is attributed to the Corporation's Newdico subsidiary.
-Mr. Bruchs was reimbursed by the Corporation for all travel, hotel and other out-of-pocket expenses reasonably incurred by him in relation to the performance of his duties. - (2) Effective July 1, 2002, Mr. Woodhead assumed the position of Chief Financial Officer and Corporate Secretary with a gross monthly remuneration of \$5,000.
+Effective January 1, 2005, Mr. Bruchs' salary was fixed by the board of directors at \$9,167 per month of which \$3,000 is attributed to the Corporation's Gcwihaba subsidiary.
+Mr. Bruchs was reimbursed by the Corporation for all travel, hotel and other out-of-pocket expenses reasonably incurred by him in relation to the performance of his duties. - (4) Effective July 1, 2002, Mr. Woodhead assumed the position of Chief Financial Officer and Corporate Secretary with a gross monthly remuneration of \$5,000.
 In October 2003, Mr. Woodhead's monthly remuneration was fixed at \$3,190.
 In fiscal year 2005, Mr. Woodhead assumed a part-time position with the firm.
 Mr. Woodhead's employment with the Corporation terminated January 1, 2005.
-Mr. Woodhead was reimbursed by the Corporation for all travel, hotel and other out-of-pocket expenses reasonably incurred by him in relation to the performance of his duties. - (3) Effective January 1, 2005, Mr. L. Kirk Boyd assumed the position of Chief Financial Officer and Corporate Secretary.
-As of May 1, 2005, Mr. Boyd's gross monthly remuneration was \$4,000.
-Mr. Boyd was reimbursed by the Corporation for all travel, hotel and other out-of-pocket expenses reasonably incurred by him in relation to the performance of his duties.

-- (4) Effective July 1, 2002, Dr. Moore assumed the position of Vice President, Exploration of the Corporation with a gross monthly remuneration of \$5,500, including \$3,000 paid by Newdico.
-Currently, Newdico is beneficially held as to 81% by the Corporation and 19% by Trans Hex Group.
+Mr. Woodhead was reimbursed by the Corporation for all travel, hotel and other out-of-pocket expenses reasonably incurred by him in relation to the performance of his duties. - (5) Effective January 1, 2005, Mr. L. Kirk Boyd assumed the position of Chief Financial Officer and Corporate Secretary.
+May 1, 2005, Mr. Boyd's gross monthly remuneration was \$4,000.
+In August 2005 Mr. Boyd vacated the position of Corporate Secretary and his monthly remuneration was fixed at \$3,500.
+Mr. Boyd was reimbursed by the Corporation for all travel, hotel and other out-of-pocket expenses reasonably incurred by him in relation to the performance of his duties. - (6) Effective July 1, 2002, Dr. Moore assumed the position of Vice President, Exploration of the Corporation with a gross monthly remuneration of \$5,500, including \$3,000 paid by Newdico.
 In October 2003, Dr. Moore's monthly remuneration was fixed at \$6,500 per month, including approximately \$3,500 \$4,000, as a result of currency fluctuations, being paid by Newdico as of April 1, 2003.
 The salary figure for 2005 represents payments made through August 2004.
 Dr. Moore's employment with the Corporation terminated August 31, 2004.
-Dr. Moore was reimbursed by the Corporation for all travel, hotel and other out-of-pocket expenses reasonably incurred by him in relation to the performance of his duties. - (5) Effective September 1, 2004, Mr. Walker assumed the position of Vice President, Exploration of the Corporation with a gross monthly remuneration of \$6,500, including approximately \$3,500 \$4,000, as a result of currency fluctuations, being paid by Newdico with the balance being paid by the Corporation's Botswana subsidiary, Gcwihaba Resources (Proprietary) Limited.
+Dr. Moore was reimbursed by the Corporation for all travel, hotel and other out-of-pocket expenses reasonably incurred by him in relation to the performance of his duties. - (7) Effective September 1, 2004, Mr. Walker assumed the position of Vice President, Exploration of the Corporation with a gross monthly remuneration of \$6,500., including approximately \$3,500 \$4,000, as a result of currency fluctuations, being paid by Newdico with the balance being paid by the Corporation's Botswana subsidiary, Gcwihaba Resources (Proprietary) Limited.
+Since July 2005, Mr. Walker's entire salary was paid by Newdico.
+In October 2006, Mr. Walker retired from the Company.
 Mr. Walker was reimbursed by the Corporation for all travel, hotel and other out-of-pocket expenses reasonably incurred by him in relation to the performance of his duties.